 A key feature is rent being set based on individual affordability rather than on the property.

-Pennvale and Edenmead allow us to conduct our charitable aims in a tax efficient way.
+Edenmead allows us to conduct our charitable aims in a tax efficient way.
 Any surplus they generate is returned to us at Red Kite to use for our charitable purpose.

 Developing new homes with rents, local people can afford requires us to invest a level of funding.
 Without the investment from the subsidiary companies, our ability to build these much-needed affordable homes is adversely impacted.”